 Currently, the family of ERA5 datasets is comprised of ERA5, ERA5.1 and ERA5-Land.

-- ERA5 is a comprehensive reanalysis, from 1979 (soon to be backdated to 1950) to near real time, which assimilates as many observations as possible in the upper air and near surface.
+- ERA5 is a comprehensive reanalysis, from 1959 (to be backdated to 1940) to 5 days behind real time, which assimilates as many observations as possible in the upper air and near surface.
 The ERA5 atmospheric model is coupled with a land surface model and a wave model.

 - ERA5.1 is a re-run for ERA5, for the years 2000 to 2006 only, which was produced to improve upon the lower stratospheric cold bias evident in ERA5 during this period.
 Behaviour of ERA5 in most of the troposphere is similar to that in ERA5.1.

-- ERA5-Land is a land surface dataset, from 1950 to present time (2-3 months in arrears), produced at higher resolution (9km) and forced by ERA5 atmospheric parameters with lapse rate correction, but with no additional data assimilation.
+- ERA5-Land is a land surface dataset, from 1950 to 5 days behind real time, produced at higher resolution (9km) and forced by ERA5 atmospheric parameters with lapse rate correction, but with no additional data assimilation.

 Usually, access to the family of ERA5 datasets is through the C3S Climate Data Store (CDS).
 The complete datasets are held in ECMWF's tape archive, MARS, but a sub-set of the datasets (all of the dataset for ERA5-Land) have been interpolated to a regular latitude, longitude grid and put on the CDS disks.
 Data access from the CDS disks is faster than from MARS, so if possible it is better to retrieve the data from the CDS disks.
 Please see the Climate Data Store (CDS) documentation for further details.

 ERA5 data on CDS Disks - Fast access